lachyts/giflab/README.md

 The **Explore → Analyze → Scale** workflow ensures data-driven compression optimization.

-> ⚠️ **Job-count warning**: With dynamic matrix mode enabled (default from S6
-> onward) GifLab will test *every* combination of frame-ratio × palette size ×
-> lossy level × engine optimisation flag × tool chain.
-The default settings
-> easily create several thousand pipeline runs for the 10 sample GIFs, which can
-> take minutes on a modern laptop.
-If you only want a subset, trim the
-> `ExperimentalConfig` lists (e.g. `LOSSY_LEVELS`, `COLOR_KEEP_COUNTS`) or run
-> with fewer sample GIFs.

 ## 🤖 ML-Driven Optimization Strategy

 **GifLab's Vision**: Use machine learning to automatically select the optimal compression tool combination based on GIF characteristics.